 As we’ll soon see, Eddie Mathews is on this list twice, and on both occasions, he led the league in homers.
 Mathews accomplished this in just his second big-league season as a 21-year-old.
 It’s also the most ever in a season by a Braves third baseman.
 He was fresh off finishing third in Rookie of the Year voting after posting a .767 OPS with 25 homers and 58 RBI in 145 games played.
 Those numbers all increased dramatically in 157 games played the following year, jumping to 1.033, 47, and 135, respectively.

 Mathews finished second in MVP voting that year to Roy Campanella, but he did reach his first of 12 All-Star Games.
-The 1953 season was the first of a three-year stretch in which Mathews slugged at least 40 homers in a season.
+The 1953 season was the first of a three-year stretch in which Mathews slugged at least 40 homers.
 He’d reach that benchmark one more time in his career, which we’ll talk about in a minute.

 Hank Aaron: 47 Home Runs in 1971